csuustc/MIT-18.05/Probability and Statistics.md

 ## Comparison

 **Frequentist** refers to the idea that probabilities represent long-term frequencies of repeatable random experiments.
-This means the frequentist finds it nonsensical to specify a probability distribution for a parameter with a fixed value.
-While Bayesians are happy to use probability to describe their incomplete knowledge of a fixed parameter, frequentists reject the use of probability to quantify degree of belief in hypotheses.
+This means the frequentist finds it **nonsensical to specify a probability distribution for a parameter with a fixed value**.
+While Bayesians are happy to use probability to describe their **incomplete knowledge of a fixed parameter**, frequentists reject the use of probability to quantify degree of belief in hypotheses.

 **Bayesians** put probability distributions on everything (hypotheses and data), while frequentists put probability distributions on (random, repeatable, experimental) data given a hypothesis.
 For the frequentist when dealing with data from an unknown distribution only the likelihood has meaning.
 The prior and posterior do not.